thefinn93/munin-plugins/cjdns/README.md

 ```

 Note that this will create one graph for every `authorizedPassword` currently in
 use and every outgoing peer.
-If one password is used multiple times it will get one
+If one password is used multiple times it will get
-graph.
+one graph with multiple lines.
 7f3d83d is the last commit without this.
-If there is significant demand I'll
+If there
-make this disableable.
+is significant demand I'll make this disableable.

 ## cjdns_nodes
 Graphs the number of unique nodes in your routing table.
 This is a somewhat good